HnZGaming/TorchAutoModerator/README.md

 Core logic of "scanning" (interpreting profiler result) is defined in separate classes in `TorchShittyShitShitter.Core.Scanners.*` namespace.
 To add new "scanners", implement an interface `ILagScanner` and register the instance to `ShittyShitShitterPlugin`.
+To remove a scanner, comment it out of the list.